LeZderich/Labs/Labo01/Labo01_EnvironmentSetup.md

 * How does the AWS Cli interact with the cloud ?

 ```
-//TODO answer the question
+When you use the AWS CLI, the AWS CLI sends the commands to the AWS cloud, and the cloud executes them.
 ```

-* What other ways do we have of dialoguing/interacting with the AWS cloud if we wanted to do without the CLI?
+* What other ways do we have of dialoging/interacting with the AWS cloud if we wanted to do without the CLI?

 ```
-//TODO answer the question
+With the AWS management console, you can interact with the AWS cloud.
 ```

 * What commands do I need to run in the CLI to start an ec2 instance?

 ```
-//TODO answer the question
+aws ec2 run-instances --image-id ami-0c55b159cbfafe1f0 --count 1 --instance-type t2.micro --key-name MyKeyPair
 ```

 ### Docker Engine